U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 Spirit

 Pets traveling on Spirit should be at least 8 weeks old.
-Health certificates are only required by the airline for travel to the U.S. Virgin Islands (USVI), but some states may have additional requirements.
+This airline only requires health certificates for travel to the U.S. Virgin Islands (USVI), but some states may have additional requirements.

 Spirit does not transport pets in the cargo hold.